Linuxfabrik/lfops/roles/chromium_headless/README.md

 `chromium_headless__listen_address`

-* Address the proxy socket binds to.
-Keep this on `127.0.0.1` unless you intentionally want to expose it to other hosts; neither the proxy nor Chromium enforces TLS or authentication.
+* Address the `chromium-headless-proxy.socket` binds to.
+Chromium's own debugging port always stays on `127.0.0.1` regardless of this setting, so only the proxy is reachable here.
+Keep this on `127.0.0.1` unless you intentionally want to expose the proxy to other hosts; it enforces neither TLS nor authentication.
 * Type: String.
 * Default: `'127.0.0.1'`